 6. It is also a major site of synthesis of carbohydrates.
-These carbohydratres includes the synthesis of glycoasaminoglycans, Golgi attaches to these polysaccharides which then attaches to a protein produced in the endeoplasmic reticulum to form proteoglycans.
+These carbohydratres include the synthesis of glycosaminoglycans, Golgi attaches to these polysaccharides which then attaches to a protein produced in the endoplasmic reticulum to form proteoglycans.

 7. The Golgi involves in the sulfation process of certain molecules.

 8. The process of phosphorylation of molecules by the Golgi requires the import of ATP into the lumen of the Golgi.